 - Check nutrition labels to see what you’re getting.

-Experts say to eat a variety of foods to avoid missing out on nutrients.
-Sunlight helps make vitamin D. Beans with veggies boost iron absorption.
+Experts recommend eating a variety of foods to ensure you don’t miss out on essential nutrients.
+Sunlight helps the body produce vitamin D. Consuming beans with vegetables can boost iron absorption.
 Always choose whole foods first.
 Use supplements only when advised by a professional.

 5. Hydration: The Foundation of Good Nutrition

 Hydration is more than just drinking water.
 It’s a key part of staying healthy.
 Our bodies need water for digestion, circulation, and more.
-Even a little dehydration can make us tired and affect our thinking.
+After no water, your body can become tired, and your thinking can stop functioning.

 Why Water is Vital for Health